yorevs/homesetup/docs/SHOWCASE.md

 - **HSPM**: A tool for managing your development tools using installation and uninstallation recipes.
 - **FIREBASE**: A manager for integrating HomeSetup with Firebase.
 - **UPDATER**: A HomeSetup update manager that keeps your installation up to date.
+- **SETMAN**: A settings manager allowing you to easily changed/add/remove settings and converting them to .envrc or environment variables.

 When you initially run HomeSetup, you'll start with a clean slate without any customizations.
 However, as you use the tool, you'll have the opportunity to create your own dotfiles and make tweaks to tailor the experience to your liking.